 Help kids recognise that they will find their tribe at high school.
 They need to be realistic and recognise that it takes a while to make good friends but they will have lots of new acquaintances straight away.
 Orientation programs and camps at the beginning of the school year ensure they will get to know the other kids.
 At Santa Maria, we use most of the first week for orientation.
 There is no point getting straight into academics if kids don’t feel as though they belong or feel comfortable.

-A couple of hints to pass on to kids if they need them:
+A few hints about friends to pass on to kids, if they need them:

 Parents can help by making your home a place where your child can invite their new or potential friends and feel comfortable.

 5. Keep the rest of life normal

 When kids are going through a big change like a new school, if possible, keep everything else fairly routine.
 Sports teams, hobbies and favourite activities should all carry on as usual.
 Even if you have moved towns, rely on your family rituals and routines.
 These are the things that make kids feel secure and connected.
 They help us too.